parenthetical-e/boldsim/README.markdown

 	 run_rwfit_5000_learn_white05.py
 	 run_rwfit_5000_learn_white20.py

  - Though they were not run individually.
 See run1.sh, which will fully reproduce the run1 datasets.
-Run 1 data used in the paper matches the following commit #s for boldsim and simfMRI projects respectively
+Run 1 data used in the paper matches the following commit #s

-	 TODO commit #s
+		boldsim:
+		simfMRI:

+ - NOTE: a ./data directory will be created whereever you run run1.sh from and the data will live there
+ - NOTE: run1.sh requires that the following files (from boldsim) are present in it's working directory.

+		rw_2alpha.ini
+		rw_orth.ini
+		rw.ini

 * There is a third set still to do - assessing robustness to design matrix or BOLD mis-specification.
 This will e run2, along with any other reruns, and whatever else.

-* Several tablulations were carried out on the run1 data.
+* Several tabulations were carried out on the run1 data.
 To see/rerun these tabulations see tabulate1.sh